FedorichK/rsschool-cv-Pre-school-old/cv.md

 In process.
 Junior Dev.
 Automation of Technological Processes and Production.
 Upper Intermediate.
-I have practice during my internship in Germany (Young Leaders Program)
+I have practice during my internship in Germany (Young Leaders Program).